premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2024-02-13-why-do-i-have-to-use-my-willpower.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2024-02-13
 title: Why do I have to use my willpower?
-date: 2024-02-13
-category: english-blog
-permalink: /english/blog/:title/
 ---

 > **Willpower** - control exerted to do something or restrain impulses.